C-CREAD/RCISA---Websites/README.md

 # RCISA---Websites
-RCISA repository for backend in Django and Python.
+RCISA repository for frontend in React.

 ## Beta Version v0.01
-NOTE: The built-in SQLite3 database with Django will be used for now, but will be subject to change when necessary.
+This is the separate frontend of the website, which will be used to communicate with the backend.
+Information, such as sermons and events, will be displayed here.
+Future contents and designs may be subject to change when necessary.
-This is strictly a separate backend being tested for future implementation of the final website.
-Any content found within this backend is used for testing purposes.

 The front-end template will be shown via static pages in the links below: